Prep 10 mins

 - 1⁄2 teaspoon methi leaves (Indian herb -available at most Indian grocers)

-- 1 medium tomato, chopped finely
+- 1 medium tomatoes, chopped finely

 - 1⁄2 teaspoon turmeric powder